-Reconnecting with childhood, bumping into my old math teacher and meeting up with aunties while visiting hometown is always exciting and overpowering at the same time.
+Reconnecting with childhood, bumping into my old math teacher and meeting up with aunties while visiting my hometown are always exciting and overpowering at the same time.

 8 Things We Never Thought We’d Miss About Latvia